 Let's take Olympic athletes as an example.
 They tend to train with those who are equal to their skill level.
 This is because they desire to be surrounded by others who possess the same talent, drive, and motivation.
-This is the same for a workplace.
+This is the same for the workplace.
 Promoting a highly driven workplace culture will therefore foster feelings of productivity and exclusivity.

 In the same respect, a talented individual who is hired into a workplace with low productivity levels can also be impacted negatively.
 This is one of the reasons why some businesses fail to retain highly skilled employees.